nreddi2/data-science-portfolio/wage-income-north-carolina.md

 > Among North Carolina residents ages 25–64 with positive wage and salary income, how does weighted median annual wage income differ by reported sex across education, age, and selected occupations?

-<div class="draft-prompt"><strong>Your writing:</strong> The gender pay/wage gap has been a long standing injustice historically.
+<div class="draft-prompt"><light></light> The gender pay/wage gap has been a long standing injustice historically.
 Even today, it seems that this inequality continues to be prevalent.
 However, nowadays there is a lot more awareness about these topics, and there are rules and regulations put in place so that these injustices can be avoided to a better extent.
 I wanted to seek out these issues and find whether these gender inequalities seem to be as prevalent, and also see if certain other factors, such as an occupation, actually lead to different disparity levels of wages in the workforce.

 </div>

 ## Data description

-The data come from the U.S. Census Bureau’s [2024 ACS 1-Year PUMS API](https://api.census.gov/data/2024/acs/acs1/pums.html), queried for North Carolina (`state:37`).
+The data comes from the U.S. Census Bureau’s [2024 ACS 1-Year PUMS API](https://api.census.gov/data/2024/acs/acs1/pums.html).
+Since I decided to narrow the results for North Carolina residents, the data was queried for North Carolina (`state:37`).
 Each row is one sampled person.
-PUMS is a survey sample, so it is not a complete list of workers or employer payroll records.
-The [2024 PUMS data dictionary](https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2024.pdf) defines each variable and its codes.
+It should be noted that PUMS is a survey sample, so it is not a complete list of employee payroll records.
+[2024 PUMS data dictionary](https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2024.pdf) defines each variable and its codes.

+The dataset has

 | Detail | Value |
 |:--|:--|